 Why Regular Eyeglasses Don’t Help Individuals With Macular Degeneration

 When macular degeneration damages central vision, a person’s ability to see details is reduced, making print and signs difficult to read and faces difficult to identify.
 While at first, one might assume that an eyeglass prescription may need updating, the eye’s focus is not the problem.
 The retina, which is the “screen” at the back of the eye that receives the image and converts it into neural impulses, is the portion of the eye that is not working properly.

 Imagine visiting a movie theater and seeing the picture perfectly well.
-Now imagine that someone spreads black paint across all of the actors’ faces.
+Now imagine that someone spreads black paint across the actor’s face.
 Will changing the focus get rid of the black paint?
 Of course not.
 Now imagine that the camera zooms in for a close-up and now an actor’s face is 4 times larger.
 Now the black paint will cover just the actor’s nose, or cheek or eye, and, as a result, much more of the face becomes visible.
-So, what helps individuals with macular degeneration see better is making things larger, and helping them see at a distance?
-Bioptic telescopes lenses produced by Ocutech can offer a great visual solution for making such visual improvements.
+So, what helps individuals with macular degeneration see better is making things larger.
+Ocutech’s Bioptic telescopes can offer a great visual solution for making such visual improvements.

 A macular hole is a small break in the macula, located in the center of the eye’s light-sensitive tissue called the retina.
 The macula provides the sharp, central vision we need for reading, driving, and seeing fine detail.
 A macular hole can cause blurred and distorted central vision.
 Macular holes are related to aging and usually occur in people over age 60.
 The size of the hole and its location on the retina determine how much it will adversely affect a person’s vision.

 Is a Macular Hole the Same as Age-Related Macular Degeneration?